zpiatt/unix-namer/README.md

   - Added `-r` option to apply changes recursively.
   - Added `-i` option for in-place edit.
 Without this option, changes will only be printed to the terminal.
     - If you're going to make changes to file systems recursively...I want you to be sure!
+  - Added additional clarity on what changes will be made.
+    - If `-i` isn't provided the terminal will output the proposed changes.

 I removed the `-o` option.
 Capture the output with a redirection ( `unix-name /home/user > output.txt` )

 ### If you find any bugs, or you have ideas for improvement, please open an issue or send a PR.

 ## Disclaimer:
 I'm a Linux system engineer.
-I took two Python classes in school and am in no way a qualified software engineer. **USE THIS SCRIPT AT YOUR OWN RISK!**
+I took two Python classes in college and am **NOT** a qualified software engineer. **USE THIS SCRIPT AT YOUR OWN RISK!**

 ### More: \[[Installation](https://github.com/zpiatt/unix-namer/wiki/Installation)\] \[[Wiki](https://github.com/zpiatt/unix-namer/wiki)\]